What causes low blood pressure and what are low blood pressure symptoms?

 High blood pressure (hypertension) is a major medical concern.
 If untreated, it can lead to heart attacks, strokes, kidney damage and even premature death.
 Low blood pressure might therefore seem desirable.
-However, excessively low blood pressure (hypotension) can cause light-headedness, blurred vision, weakness and difficulties in concentration.
+However, excessively low blood pressure (hypotension) can cause various problems.

 The kidneys control blood volume, so are also involved in regulating blood pressure.

-Low blood pressure can have various causes.
-For example, it may occur when you stand up (postural hypotension), or after eating, when blood flow to your digestive system increases (this is most likely to occur if you have a disease of the nervous system, such as Parkinson's).
-The body should respond by increasing your heart rate and the narrowing blood vessels, so that enough blood gets back to the heart – if not, blood pressure falls.
+- After eating, when blood flow to your digestive system increases (this is most likely to occur if you have a disease of the nervous system, such as Parkinson's).

 With the help of BHF funding, my lab is studying how to use drugs to control the width of arteries and therefore blood pressure.

 In particular, we are looking at the tiny channels in the artery wall that allow charged ions to go in and out of the artery cells, causing small electrical impulses.
 Drugs acting on these channels have the potential to control the width of arteries and could offer new ways to control low and high blood pressure.

 Learn more about your blood pressure

 Meet the expert